 Use this free calculator to figure your monthly USDA home loan payments inclusive of mortgage insurance premium (MIP), loan guarantee fees, and other common homeowner related expenses including property taxes and insurance.
 Once you are done with your calculation at the bottom of the calculator there is a button to create a printable amortization schedule.

 This calculator figures monthly home payments for USDA loans.
-To help you see current market conditions and find a local lender current Cambridge mortgage rates are published in a table below the calculator.
+To help you see current market conditions and find a local lender current Rye mortgage rates are published in a table below the calculator.

-Here is a table listing current Cambridge mortgage rates.
+Here is a table listing current Rye mortgage rates.

-The following table shows current 30-year mortgage rates available in Cambridge.
+The following table shows current 30-year mortgage rates available in Rye.
 You can use the menus to select other loan durations, alter the loan amount, or change your location.

 USDA guaranteed loans help fund rural development across the country.